Table of Contents

 Whether you’re new to gin or looking for a better go-to bottle, Hendrick’s is a great option.
 It’s a step up from the basic gin brands, but it’s still not too expensive.
-Considering Hendrick’s is just 20 years old, it’s pretty impressive that you can see it in nearly any bar around the world.
+Considering Hendrick’s is just over 20 years old, it’s pretty impressive that you can see it in nearly any bar around the world.
 The brand revolutionized the gin market with two simple upgrades — cucumber and rose — which started the whole ginaissance we’re now living in.

 You can get pretty deep in the artisanal gin world these days, but we think everyone should have a classic bottle of gin in their bar.
-Our favorite?
-Tanqueray Imported.
-It’s fairly affordable but boasts a smooth juniper-forward flavor that gives a good base for tasting more experimental gins.
+Our favorite is Tanqueray.
+It’s fairly affordable, but has a smooth juniper-forward flavor that provides a good base for tasting more experimental gins.
 This makes it great for cocktails as well, such as a Gin Fizz or Tom Collins.
 That being said, the best way to enjoy Tanqueray may be in a classic Gin and Tonic.
 The 47.3% ABV makes this a strong spirit, so sip slowly.

-One of the oldest running London Dry Gins, Beefeater is a staple in the gin community.
-The iconic gin gets its spicy yet sweet flavoring from a unique steeping process, where the botanicals are steeped for 24 hours in the neutral grain spirit base prior to distillation.
-This process pulls out the profiles of the botanicals and gives it the defined Beefeater flavoring that gin lovers have become accustomed to.
+One of the oldest running London Dry gins, Beefeater is a staple in the gin world.
+The iconic gin gets its spicy yet sweet flavoring from a unique steeping process, where the botanicals are macerated for 24 hours in the neutral grain spirit base prior to distillation.
+This process pulls out the profiles of the botanicals and gives it the defined Beefeater profile that gin lovers have become accustomed to.